namtoki/English/stock/03_modifier.md

   - `As for` the cost per person
 - `With a little`
   - `With a little` luck, we can still make it.
+- `As I was saying`
+  - Sorry. `As I was saying`, the acting was amazing.

 ## Tag
 - `if you think about it.`